qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/stickandgum/readme.md

 # Glorious GMMK Pro / ANSI - Enhanced Keyboard

-Tried to incorporate full featured GMMK Pro keyboard functionality without adding too many functions.
+Tried to incorporate full featured GMMK Pro keyboard functionality without adding unnecessary features.
 Included Scroll Lock and Caps LEDs.
-NKRO On by default.
+NKRO is on by default.
-Allow holding the Shift and Ctrl keys to scroll on the rotary, Added Fn-keys for Screen Brightness, NKRO, PowerOff, Suspend, App Shortcuts, and RGB Toggle/Modifications
+SHIFT and Ctrl keys for scrolling with the rotary, Added Fn-keys for Screen Brightness, NKRO, PowerOff, Suspend, App Shortcuts, and RGB Toggle/Modifications
-Trimmed down the amazing 41 current RGB effects down to about 13 or so reasonable effects that feel are just enough for your entertainment without being too excessive.
+Trimmed down the amazing 41 currently built-in RGB effects down to about 13 or so reasonable effects that feel are just enough for your entertainment without being too excessive.
-Features are as follows:

 BIG thank you to [AndreBrait](https://github.com/andrebrait), And of course, @drashna and @filterpaper and the entire discord community.